 Bangalore metro rail is by and large one of the cheapest modes of transport in the city.
 The minimum metro rail fare for Reach 1 stretch is Rs.
 10 and the maximum metro fare is Rs.
 17.

-The fare chart for Reach 1 stretch has been fixed as such:
+OUTDATED INFO: The fare chart for Reach 1 stretch is as follows

 Bangalore Metro REACH 3 & 3a

-Sandal Soap Factory Station (Opp to Metro cash n carry)
+8 Sandal Soap Factory Opposite Metro Cash n Carry

-Rajajinagar Station (Near Bhima jewellers west off cord road)
+10 Rajajinagar Near Bhima jewellers west off cord road

 Bangalore Metro Fare Chart for Reach 3 & 3a of North-South corridor